Best Household Germ Killers

 Isopropyl or rubbing alcohol kills most bacteria, fungi, and viruses.
 However, the norovirus can withstand alcohol.

 However, rubbing alcohol evaporates very quickly.
-That quick evaporation makes it challenging to keep treated surfaces wet for the time necessary to disinfect.
+That rapid evaporation makes it difficult to keep treated surfaces wet long enough to disinfect.

 Rubbing alcohol is best used on small and hard surfaces.
 For the best disinfecting results: